~ 6:30 ~

 Staring at her, Walsh’s brow crumpled at her.

 “Sorry, I’m out.”

 “It’s just Garrett,” the blonde said as he joined the table.
 “No Yoda.”
 Looking at Porn, he asked, “What on earth have you been telling them?”

-“Nothing,” Porn replied in a tone that a five-year-old boy who had just flushed his sister’s Barbie head down the toilet would use.
+“Nothing,” Porn replied with a tone of a five-year-old boy who had just flushed his sister’s Barbie head down the toilet.
 Looking away, he looked at Ava and Walsh.
 “Garrett, this is Ava and this is Walsh.”

 “It’s nice to meet you both,” he said and shook their respective hands.

 “Have a seat,” Walsh offered by pushing the chair next to him over with his foot.
 “Sorry about the Yoda thing.”

 “It’s okay,” he said taking a seat.
 “So, who needed convincing?”